gaehlerm/SoftwareEngineering/README.md

 }
 ```

 This idea how to simplify the usage of arrays changed C++.
 One of the biggest problems was gone.
 The user friendliness improved a lot.
-This pattern is used everywhere by everyone and has been calles Resource Acquisition Is Intialization (RAII) by Scott Myers //reference to Scott Myers book
+This pattern is used everywhere by everyone and has been calles Resource Acquisition Is Intialization (RAII) by Scott Myers //see Effective Modern C++

-And if there is a code pattern that everyone uses it becomes part of the programming language.
+If there is a code pattern that everyone uses it becomes part of the programming language.
 The vector class was born.
 It’s a higher-level object based on the array.
 It hides all the nasty work with new and delete and comes with an easy to use interface and all the important functionality one would expect.
 The only price to pay is a tiny bit of performance due to the internal implementation details.
 This loss of performance is so small, you won’t be able to measure it in any ordinary software.

 Vectors are a higher level of abstraction than arrays.
-They are simply better than arrays.
+They are easier to use and simply better than arrays.
 Don’t ever bother using old school arrays.
 Don’t waste time learning more about arrays.
 I told you everything you have to know.

 ## The onion layers